How to Print Environment Variables in Linux [5 Best Methods]

 TL;DR

-To print environment variables in Linux, you can try these methods:
+To print env variable Linux, you can try these methods:

-Read the guide below to learn different methods to print environment variables in Linux and common errors that can occur and the possible solutions.
+Read the guide below to learn different methods to print env variables Linux and common errors that can occur and the possible solutions.

 1. printenv Command